Caeldeth/loures/Mileth/Folklore/Sabrael-Concordantia Divinitatis.md

 #### History
 Noble Belenus, lord of the sun.
 His worship was once widespread, shown by the evidence of his markings around Temuair.
 A particular foe of the undead, Belenus's main shrine was located near Eingren Manor in what is now the Filth Forest.
 While the tale of how the Filth Forest came to be is one for another day, it is of particular importance to the saga of Belenus.

 With the rise of the Necromancers, the stirrings of the undead threatened to overwhelm the farmlands outside of Tagor.
-Indeed, near the end of the temple, Eingren Manor and the Shrine of Belenus were entirely cut off from the outside world by hordes of the undead.
+Indeed, as this most brilliant of suns began to set, Eingren Manor and the Shrine of Belenus were entirely cut off from the outside world by hordes of the undead.
 Braving my way through the forests after discovering a reference to the location in a book I found in a shop in Piet, I set to discover what I could of this lost shrine.

 After many days of searching, I found a small journal, wrapped in some sort of treated hide that I was unable to identify, hidden beneath a pile of rubble.
 While mostly water damaged and decayed, some of the text remained legible:
 ```